benjaminheath238/Neutron/docs/config.md

 The `ConfigSection` class is the primary method for ordering ConfigOptions.
 This class supports child ConfigNodes.
 It has the new methods `void addChild(ConfigNode child)`, `ConfigNode getChild(String name)` and `Collection<ConfigNode> getChildren()`.

-To explain, an example is; if the ConfigOption is a file then ConfigSection is a folder, so ConfigSections can have ConfigOptions and other ConfigSections as children just like the folder can have sub-folders and files.
+To explain, an example is; if the ConfigOption is a file then ConfigSection is a folder, so ConfigSections can have ConfigOptions and other ConfigSections as children just like the folder can have sub-folders and files as children.

 The `Configuration` class serves as the top level ConfigSection that all children can be accessed from.
-Children can be accessed either by using the name of the child but this only works for direct children the alternative method is using the `ConfigPath` class and parsing it the binary name of the child (`section.subsection.name`).
+Children can be accessed either by using the name of the child but this only works for direct children the alternative method is using the `ConfigPath` class and parsing it the binary name of the child (`section.subsection.name`) this method allows for access of ConfigNodes at any level of the tree.

 ### Node Types

-The type of ConfigNode is set when the file is parsed.
-The Type can be found in the ConfigNode class.
+The type of a ConfigNode is set when the file is parsed.
+The Type enum can be found in the ConfigNode class.
 The types are as follows

 | Name             | canIterate | isSection |
 |------------------|------------|-----------|